xBorox1/D-Wave-VRP/README.md

 You can use this code without knowledge how to use D-Wave Ocean.

 If you want to change something in communication with D-Wave, check DWaveSolvers.py.
 There you can change solvers' configuration and change 'solve_qubo' function.
-As long as 'solve_qubo' function returns QUBO solution like all D-Waves solvers, the rest of the code should work properly.
+As long as 'solve_qubo' function returns QUBO solution like all D-Wave's solvers, the rest of the code should work properly.

 ## Input